guba001/20210107_poc/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: Labs - Calm: Automatisierung mit Calm, | Erstellung, Verwendung und Steuerung | von Anwendungen
+   :caption: Automatisierung von Anwendungen mit Calm
    :hidden:

    08-calm/what_is_calm/what_is_calm